The Chart for Gilead Sciences Inc. (GILD) Is Flashing Mixed Signals

 Bernstein gave a rating of “Outperform” to GILD, setting the target price at $80 in the report published on April 01st of the current year.

-After a stumble in the market that brought GILD to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.76% of loss for the given period.
+After a stumble in the market that brought GILD to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.45% of gains for the given period.

 Insider Trading